aristoteleo/dynast-release/docs/getting_started.rst

 .. code-block::

-	dynast count -g Mus_musculus.GRCm38.102.gtf.gz --barcode-tag CB --umi-tag UB -o count --barcodes align/Solo.out/Gene/filtered/barcodes.tsv align/Aligned.sortedByCoord.out.bam
+	dynast count -g Mus_musculus.GRCm38.102.gtf.gz --barcode-tag CB --umi-tag UB -o count --barcodes align/Solo.out/Gene/filtered/barcodes.tsv --conversion TC align/Aligned.sortedByCoord.out.bam

 where :code:`count` is the directory to which to save RNA quantifications.
 We provide a filtered barcode list :code:`align/Solo.out/Gene/filtered/barcodes.tsv`, which was generated from the previous step, so that only these barcodes are processed during quantification.
+We specify the experimentally induced conversion with :code:`--conversion`.
+In this example, our experiment introduces T-to-C conversions.

 Once the above command finishes, the :code:`count` directory will contain an :code:`adata.h5ad` AnnData file containing all quantification results.